Dango3010/scheduler/planning.md

   This component shows us all of the data for a single weekday.
   When the user clicks on a particular day, it displays a white background, indicating the user has selected that day.

-create DayListItem.js component file
---> build out the DayListItem's states in ur story file: stories/index.js --> build ur component and test it with storybook

 ## The DayList Component
 Our DayList component will take in three props:
 1. days:Array